 With this massage, you want to place your index and middle fingers near your nose between your upper jaw and cheekbone and apply slight pressure.
 Move your fingers in a circular motion, then move toward the top of your nose.
 Slowly work your way down to the bottom of your nose.
 Repeat this motion two to three times for 10 to 15 seconds.

+Learning how to relieve sinus pressure in your face, ears, and jaw can help.
 Addressing your sinus blockages and pressures with different methods can help temporarily reduce the pain.
 At-home remedies can provide relief.
-But if you suffer from sinus diseases and chronic pain, you should make an appointment with Allergy & ENT Associates.
+But if you suffer from sinus diseases and chronic pain from sinus infections, you should make an appointment with Allergy & ENT Associates.